 You have been eagerly awaiting the birth of your new baby.
 The nursery is ready.
 You and your partner have taken childbirth and breastfeeding classes.
 You may even have a doula but your baby's birth didn't go as planned.
 You are told he isn't getting enough so it's time to supplement.
 So why is your newborn losing weight?
 You did all the basics such as immediate skin to skin contact after birth and your baby latched immediately but despite nursing for really long stretches of time, your baby is not gaining well.
 You may be struggling with this problems for days or the first few weeks.

 Often the most basic question has gone unanswered.
 Why did this baby fail to breastfeed?
-If weeks have passed, why is this baby still unable or unwilling to breastfeed?
+If several weeks have passed, why is this baby still unable or unwilling to breastfeed?

 Reasons babies fail to breastfeed:

-Large for their gestational age or born to a mother with gestational diabetes.
+Large for gestational age or born to a mother with gestational diabetes.
 These babies will often have low blood sugar after birth and need more calories.
 They will nurse sluggishly or not at all.

-A long difficult labor, babies are just exhausted and simply need time to recover.
+A long difficult labor: Babies are just exhausted and simply need time to recover.

 What you can do on your own:

 Start pumping immediately.
 Many women spend days or weeks breastfeeding baby first, then given 2 to 3 ounces of formula afterwards.
 If your child is taking very little from your breast, or even nothing at all, you will continue to have low milk production.
 Breastfeeding works by Supply and Demand.
 Your breasts only make milk when milk is first removed.
 Your body doesn't recognize the amount of supplement your baby takes by bottle, and therefore assumes the amount of breastmilk being removed is enough for this baby!